bastian-polewka/criss-cross-algorithm-assignment7/README.md

 The aim of this repository is give a concise explanation of this unpopular algorithm as well as to explain my implementation of the algorithm using C++.

+The Criss-Cross algorithm comes from Vedic mathematics, a compendium of tricks for increasing the speed of mathematical calculations.
 Unlike the Karatsuba algorithm, the Criss-Cross algorithm can also be used to manually multiply any number in a SINGLE line using pen and paper or even mentally.
 And obviously, this algorithm is faster than the grade-school algorithm for multiplying numbers.

 ## Time complexity ##
 ![image](https://user-images.githubusercontent.com/65414576/155485833-6879c3a5-96af-46da-8bd8-24ec270fc61a.png)